Books I Didn't Finish

 A Confederacy of Dunces by John Kennedy Toole

 Such a great title and such good reviews.
 I was hoping for something along the lines of Cold Comfort Farm.
 It was not to be.
 Right from the first I didn't like the main character, then I got to the masturbation scene.
 I stopped there and decided to drop it, but I talked myself into trying one more chapter.
 It didn't help.
-I wasn't enjoying it, I didn't like the characters, the language, the setting or the storyline.
-Life (at least mine at this point) is too short to read books you don't like so I'm moving on.
+I wasn't enjoying it, I didn't like the characters, the language, the setting or the story line.

 The Catcher In The Rye by J.D.
 Salinger